 Reducing the risk of infection is still important for the current and future stages of the pandemic.
 Being aware of available government services and support is also important.

-However, the current situation with COVID-19 in Australia is rapidly changing due to updates on virus case numbers, sources of infection, testing and developments in medical procedures, public health recommendations, and government decisions and restrictions.
+The current situation with COVID-19 in Australia continues to rapidly change.
+There continue to be new information and updates about virus case numbers, sources of infection, testing and developments in medical procedures, public health recommendations, and government decisions and restrictions.

-You can access the latest updates about COVID-19 restrictions, case numbers and other information in Australia through:
+You can access the latest updates about COVID-19 restrictions, case numbers and other information in Australia at:

-COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from COVID-19.
+COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from the virus.2

 Governments in Australia are encouraging everyone to get vaccinated because people who are vaccinated, and in turn the whole community, have greater protection from COVID-19.

-Currently, four vaccines have been approved for use in Australia:
+Several vaccines are currently approved for use in Australia:

 Pfizer and Moderna vaccines are offered as booster doses, regardless of which one you had for your first two doses.